 Code Message Significance Action Severity 117 PUT OR REPLACE OF LARGER RECORD ILLEGAL AFTER GETN Sequential read of a direct access file is possible only if the existing records are not disturbed.
 Writing any new record or increasing existing record size prevents subsequent sequential access.
 In a direct access file, replacing an existing record with a smaller one also prevents subsequent sequential access.
-Correct the program. Т 130 RT=W, BAD CONTROL WORD, FILE DEFECTIVE OR MISPOSITIONED Record type was specified as W. This message indicates the records being read are not, in fact, W type records.
+Correct the program.
+T 130 RT=W, BAD CONTROL WORD, FILE DEFECTIVE OR MISPOSITIONED Record type was specified as W. This message indicates the records being read are not, in fact, W type records.
 Check that the existing file is correctly described, formatted, and positioned.
 T/F 135 RMS READ PARITY ERROR The operating system returned a parity error status after a read, or block length is incorrect.
 Recreate the file on a good device.
 T/F 136 RMS WRITE PARITY ERROR The operating system returned a parity error status after a write.
 Recreate the file on a good device.
 F 142 EXCESS DATA In a write, no information is written to the file; the user has supplied RL greater than FL/MRL or the record mark character for an R type record was not found before MRL characters.
 Correct the inconsistency between the RL and FL or MRL fields. Т On a read, no information is transferred to the working storage area; the record length exceeds the FL/MRL defined.
-For GET macro processing, the following conditions cause an error: Z No zero byte found before FL characters · R No record mark found before MRL T,D Control field RL > MRL U RL > MRL 143 INSUFFICIENT DATA Control information in the record being read (length calculated by fields such as CP and CL) specifies a length for each record.
+For GET macro proc- essing, the following condi- tions cause an error: Z No zero byte found before FL characters R No record mark found before MRL T,D Control field RL > MRL U RL > MRL 142 INSUFFICIENT DATA F Excess data cannot occur Control information in the No action is required.
+T 143 INSUFFICIENT DATA record being read (length calculated by fields such as CP and CL) specifies a length for each record.
 The record existing in the file is smaller than the specified length.
-All characters No action is required. Т 143 INSUFFICIENT DATA record being read (length calculated by fields such as CP and CL) specifies a length for each record.
-The record existing in the file is smaller than the specified No action is required.
+All characters available are returned. ,